jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

     - I think we can just do `depends on` to run rules in order without having to split the file up
   - Recreate the problem in my test file

-- Replace uses of `d_inode()` on a `struct debugfs_node *` with `debugfs_node_inode` (probably needs to be done in a pass after transforming types)

 - spatch needing two runs to work
-  - I wonder if I need to split up the file to run the checks independently.
-Is it only running if all checks match?
-Read about mulitiple scripts in one file.
   - Issue with parallelism?
   - Need `--recursive-includes`?
   - Try Kees' method to use coccicheck <https://github.com/kees/kernel-tools/tree/trunk/coccinelle#run-in-parallel>